 The Girls Athletic Leadership Schools' administrative team is available between 7:30am and 5:00pm Monday through Friday.
 The administrative staff is happy to meet with parents/guardians, but please email or phone ahead to make an appointment.
+To meet with Erin, please make an appointment on her Calendly here.
+To meet with Leah, please use her Calendly here.
 Our administrators may not be available at all drop in times.
 Please check in at all times at the front office when you enter the building for scheduled meetings.
 If you come in and do not have a scheduled meeting, please understand that you may be asked to schedule a meeting and may need to return for that meeting at a later time.